Crax97/UnrealNexus/README.md

 Download a huge model (e.g a 3D scan) and convert it to a nxz file using [Nexus](https://github.com/cnr-isti-vclab/nexus)'s utilities.

-Import it into the project (make sure to import it into a separate folder, since each node's data has it's own asset).
+Import it into the project (make sure to import it into a separate folder, since each node's data has its own asset).

 Add a UUnrealNexusComponent to your actor, select the Nexus asset and when you play the model should start being rendered using Nexus (if it doesn't feel free to bonk me in the head)